harmslab/latticegpm/README.md

-# Protein Lattice Model Sequence Space
+# LatticeGPM

-This is the master repository for lattice genotype-phenotype maps.
+LatticeGPM is a python package for building complete binary sequence spaces from protein lattice models.
+Lattice models provide a nice way to simulate the relationships between sequence, conformation, and function.
+Sequence Space provides a metaphor for thinking about evolution of sequence and function through this space.
+All lattice model calculations are done using [Dr. Jesse Bloom's](https://github.com/jbloom) `latticeproteins` package [here](https://github.com/jbloom/latticeproteins).

 ## Developers